Demo-huji/demo-huji.github.io/contents/awards.md

-- National Scholarship of Graduate Student, 2024.

-- First-prize Scholarship of CUMT, 2024.

-- First-prize Scholarship of CUMT, 2023.
+- Second-prize Scholarship of CUP, 2023.

-- Freshman Scholarship of CUMT, 2022.
+- Second-prize Scholarship of CUP, 2022.

-- Excellent Graduation Project of Jiangsu Province, 2022.

-- First-prize Enterprise Scholarship of CUMT, 2020.
+- Second-prize Scholarship of CUP, 2021.

-- First-prize Scholarship of CUMT, 2019.
+- First-prize of the 13th Chinese Mathematics Competitions (CMC), 2021.

+- Third-prize of APMCM, 2021.